radams15/MDEditor/README.md

 - To be fast and reliable.

-- To run on old hardware (target at least Windows XP and OSX Tiger)
+- To run on old hardware (target at least Windows XP and OSX Tiger).
+This is made pts ossible by wxWidgets which can target Windows 98 and macOS 9.

 - To help me learn wxWidgets.